higby/wwww/src/plants/paleontology.md

 title: 'Paleontology, Jobs, and Other Rambling Thoughts'
 description: 'A piece written for my senior year humorous speech and debate tournaments.'
 date: 2020-04-12 00:05:00
+note: 'This was originally written for a Speech and Debate tournament and is in an early/ draft form.
+Please ignore any strange tenses or references to tournaments/ competitions.'
 ---

-> **Note:** This was originally written for a Speech and Debate tournament and is in an early/ draft form.
-Please ignore any strange tenses or references to tournaments/ competitions.

 Paleontologists are the first graders of the professional world.